NUbots/NUbots/module/platform/darwin/HardwareIO/README.md

 ## Emits

-- `message::platform::RawSensors` containing the current status of the Darwin
+- `message::platform::RawSensors` containing the current status of the NUgus

 ## Dependencies